-The Moondrop Nekocake is a feature-rich entry-level TWS offering active noise canceling, Bluetooth 5.0, and a new companion app.
+Today’s feature is a review of the Moondrop Nekocake, which is an entry-level TWS offering active noise canceling, Bluetooth 5.0, and a new companion app.
 It is priced at $42.99

-Disclaimer: The Moondrop Nekocake sent to us is a sample in exchange for our honest opinion in this review.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank the team at Moondrop and Shenzhen Audio for giving us this opportunity.

-To read more about Moondrop products we have previously reviewed on Headfonics, click here.
+To read more about Moondrop products we have previously covered on Headfonics, click here.

-Last year, Moondrop dipped its toes into the TWS space with the release of their Sparks edition, which is a relatively affordable TWS system with app integration.
+Last year, Moondrop dipped its toes into the TWS space with the release of its Sparks edition, which is a relatively affordable TWS system with app integration.

 Now, they have taken it even further by releasing an even more affordable pair of TWS earbuds called the Nekocake that has a similar set of features to the Sparks, at least on paper.

 It would be easy to assume that the Nekocake will be a stripped-down pair of earbuds due to its price.
 However, it’s surprising to see that Moondrop didn’t leave much out of this pair of TWS earbuds.

 It features a 13mm dynamic driver that implements some of the core technologies that are used by most other Moondrop products with a pair of titanium dome composite diaphragms, and a Daikoku ultra-thin CCAW voice coil.

 The connectivity options on the Nekocake are also relatively up to date with Bluetooth 5.0 capability and compatibility with both the SBC and AAC codecs allowing for connection to both Android and Apple devices.
 Furthermore, the Nekocake also features ANC modes that will cancel outside noise using the onboard microphones.